catzy007/catzy007.github.io/posts/2023-02-09-using-cryptocurrency-mining-gpu-as-poor-man-nvidia-tesla/content.md

 What make me interested in used mining GPU is that the ability to use GPGPU for AI research, scientific computing and 3D rendering at lower cost.
 Recently I found one on my local area in non-working condition and try to revive it.
+The GPU itself is NVIDIA P104-100 which based of NVIDIA GTX 1070.
+My specific Unit is triple fan model by Colorful with 8 GB of GDDR5X instead of GDDR5 found in regular GTX 1070.
+Another notable difference is PCIE 1.0 X4 instead of PCIE 3.0 X16 which drastically cut the PCIE bandwidth.

 https://repair.wiki/w/Nvidia_Pascal_GPU_Diagnosing_Guide